yasoob/personal_blog/content/posts/room-search-new-york.md

 date: 2019-05-09T00:21:58-04:00
 draft: false
 categories: ["personal"]
+teaser: 'I am moving to New York for the summer and, therefore, I am looking for a single in the city.
+If you have any leads please send them my way!'
 ---

 **Update: I have found a super nice place and I am all set.
 Thank you everyone!**